iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

     :align: center
     :alt: the output of the grep command, showing the lines that do not match the pattern

-|br| We will make use of both of these commands to help us split the original ``.txt`` files into two separate files.
+|br| Later, we will make use of both of these commands to help us split the original ``.txt`` files into two separate
+files.

 Using ``grep`` only shows us how many lines match (or don't match) the pattern, but we want to easily count the number of lines that match the pattern, so we need at least one more step to reach this part of our goal.